Yoga and Body Awareness

 To get into this pose, start by standing in Tadasana (Mountain Pose).
 Then, shift your weight to the front leg and hug the knee into the chest.
 Hold the pose for five deep breaths.
 Repeat on the other side.

 Triangle Pose (Utthita Trikonasana) is a powerful standing posture that opens the shoulders and spine while strengthening legs and balancing the body.
+It’s one of the best yoga poses for stretching the side body and creating length along the spine.
 It also offers a strong foundation for bigger poses like Half Moon and helps beginners learn to take up space and develop a sense of confidence in their bodies.

 To come into Triangle pose, stand with your feet about a foot apart and turn the left foot out to the side and the right foot in close to the front of the mat.
 Place your right hand either on the floor, a block or on the shin or ankle of the opposite leg, keeping the arm open.